 Serving Iowa's Museums Since 1976

-The IMA fills an important role in the state by providing a centralized office through which IMA members may make connections with experts, attend affordable training, and communicate with other museum workers statewide.
-The IMA provides, through its website, news of interest and importance to the broad museum community including current events, funding information, member events, and more.
-The IMA is the only statewide agency offering an annual opportunity for college and university students to meet with museum staff members to explore internship opportunities.
-The IMA is the only statewide agency that maintains a jobs center on its website where museums may post openings for paid jobs and internships as well as volunteer internship openings.
+The IMA fills an important role in the state by providing a centralized office through which Iowa museum professionals and volunteers may make connections, find industry specific professional development, and communicate and collaborate with colleagues.
+The IMA provides a statewide communication network, professional development, advocacy, and member engagement opportunities.
+The IMA is the only Iowa organization offering an annual opportunity for college and university students to meet with museum staff members to explore internship and service learning opportunities.

 The Iowa Museum Association serves museum staff, volunteers, board members, student interns, and anyone interested in museums across the state of Iowa.